 Rudbeckia hirta - Key Growing Information

 SOWING: Transplant (recommended) - Sow into 72 to 50-cell plug flats 5-7 weeks before planting out.
 Cover seed very lightly as light is needed for germination.
 Bottom water or mist to avoid covering seed.
 Direct seed - Cover seeds very lightly.
 Pinching not required.
 Reseeds.

 LIGHT PREFERENCE: Sun.

 PLANT HEIGHT: Varies.

 HARDINESS ZONES: Zones 9-10.
 Best grown as an annual.

-HARVEST: Deadheading increases bloom.
-Fresh: before blooms are completely open.
+HARVEST: Fresh: before blooms are completely open.
 Dried: when blooms are completely open.
-Remove stem and dry in silica gel.

 USES: Excellent cut flower.
 Beds, pots, back of borders, or wild, meadow, and cottage gardens.

-Notes: Rudbeckia requires long days to initiate flowering and will continue to produce some, smaller blooms into the fall but on shortened stems of reduced quality.
+Note: Rudbeckia requires long days to initiate flowering and will continue to produce some smaller blooms into the fall but on shortened stems of reduced quality.
 Deadheading increases blooms during summer production.
-Rudbeckia tolerates heat and drought.

 SCIENTIFIC NAME: Rudbeckia hirta